 But if you're starting to build infrastructure at a new location, there's really only one smart choice: you've got to take a look at POE+.

-Read more about cabling:
+Read more about network infrastructure: